SidsiRocks/RISCV-Processor-Logisim/README.md

 # RISCV-Processor-Logisim
-A Pipelined processor capable of executing RISC-V assembly written in logisim
+A single cycle processor capable of executing RISC-V assembly written in logisim